sahadnk72/sahadnk72.github.io/_posts/2017-01-12-fb-open-redirect.md

 #### Description

-An open redirector requires no explanation.
+An open redirect requires no explanation.
 Unvalidated redirects and forwards are possible when a web application accepts untrusted input that could cause the web application to redirect the request to a URL contained within untrusted input.